Alterplay/Highload/README.md

 1. Add/Remove people to the AddressBook
 2. Use CPU to >=100% ?
-3. Use as mach RAM is possible ?
+3. Use as much RAM is possible ?

 ###Screenshot: